 building local capacity

 We are committed to having a workforce that reflects the communities where we operate.
-In 2015, 93 percent of our employees worked in their home countries.
+In 2016, 94 percent of our employees worked in their home countries.
 We train the local people we hire, developing their skills and capabilities, and we have many programs in place that build capacity within the broader local communities.

 After local companies are identified, we design and implement programs to help them meet industry standards and provide goods and services to Chevron and other oil and gas producers.
 Metrics are agreed upon with our partners and suppliers to make sure that desired outcomes—in terms of quality, timeliness and cost—are achieved.

 Chevron is committed to supporting the economic development of the Richmond, California, community and is proud to sponsor the Contra Costa County Office of Education’s Regional Occupational Program (ROP).
 This program offers two separate courses that provide free job training and equip residents with the skills to compete for well-paying jobs, including technical jobs at Chevron’s Richmond Refinery.
-ROP courses help students develop strong communication skills, strengthen analytical skills and teach individuals how to work productively both independently and as part of a team.
+ROP courses help students develop strong communication skills strengthen their analytical skills and teach them how to work productively both independently and as part of a team.

 The Appalachia Partnership Initiative has committed $20 million from Chevron and encourages additional funding from regional corporations and nonprofit partners to build long-term, sustainable science, technology, engineering and mathematics education and technical training programs to develop a skilled workforce to meet the needs of the energy and related manufacturing industries through the development of new programs and expansion of existing work.
 Since 2014, leveraged partner funding has reached nearly $8 million, or 40 percent of Chevron’s investment.